InSpektor28/Group4-Capstone-Project/README.md

  TO RUN:
- You can run the server in one of two ways. the first way is to open up the folder in your editor (i.e vs code) go to the flask_app.py file and click run, then in the terminal follow the link it generates. the second way is through the command line, cd to the directory in which you have all the code/files, after you reach the destination use: python --flask_app.py
+ You can run the server in one of two ways. the first way is to open up the folder in your editor (i.e, vs code) go to the flask_app.py file and click run, then in the terminal follow the link it generates. the second way is through the command line, cd to the directory in which you have all the code/files, after you reach the destination use: python --flask_app.py